roginfarrer/collapsed/README.md

-# React-Collapsed
+# React-Collapsed (useCollapse) 🙈

-A tiny (< 2.5kb) react-hook for creating flexible and accessible expand/collapse components.
+A tiny (< 2kb) custom hook for creating flexible and accessible expand/collapse components in React.

 ## Features